 Mystical dog incident

-While being interviewed by PETA [see below], Seagal was asked to provide an example of a special interaction with an animal.
+While being interviewed by PETA [an interview you can see here], Seagal was asked to provide an example of a special interaction with an animal.
 To lend context and meaning to his animal rights work, Seagal offered the story about a dog which approached him during his early aikido years in Japan.
 Seagal described feeling as if he had known this white dog forever.
 After keeping the dog for a few days, the dog (by barking) warned Seagal that his dojo was on fire.
 Seagal quickly summoned help to put out the fire.
 He never saw the dog again.

 Since 2001, Seagal has had no major hits, but instead has made a dozen or so straight-to-DVD films that in total have generated about $25 million.
 At least one longtime Hollywood publicist, though, was quoted by the L.A.
 Times as saying that there may be something to what Seagal is saying.
 “This controversy made the studios very nervous,” said the publicist.
 “Let’s be honest: Steven Seagal was no Harrison Ford when this happened.
 But these accusations certainly hastened his decline.”